U.S. Government Documents

 U.S. Declassified Documents Online (Purdue Users Only!)

 Foreign Relations of the United States (Official diplomatic record of U.S. Foreign Policy.
 Broken down by presidential administrations and countries (Kennedy to Reagan Administrations.)
-HERE for this series from the Lincoln to Eisenhower Administrations.
+Covers from Lincoln to Reagan Administrations.

 Military Legal Resources (Courtesy: Library of Congress)

 U.S. Commission on International Religious Freedom (Independent commission recommending U.S. policies on religious freedom to Congress and the executive branch.)

 Religious Prisoners of Conscience Project (Courtesy: U.S. Commission on International Religious Freedom)